rgmarelli/devs-tossim/_posts/2016-04-23-userguide.markdown

 * __id__: id of the sensor node in TinyOS.

 * __duty-cycle (optional)__: duty-cycle that the transceiver will use as a number between 0 and 1.
-Default, is 1 (the transceiver is won't be suspended).
+Default, is 1 (the transceiver won't be suspended).

 * __x,y,z (optional)__: position of the node in the space.